SamInTheShell/contract-analysis/README.md

 This is just a Friday night vibe-coded project I slapped together.
 Check out the [screenshots](docs/screenshots) directory to see what it looks like in action.

+[Ollama](https://ollama.com) is a required service for this to work.

 ## The Docker Container
 A container with arm64 and amd64 support is maintained on GHCR.